Sockets programming in Java

 How to Java TCP/IP UDP socket programming

-To implement socket programming in Java, you can use the java.net package, which provides a set of classes and methods for creating and using sockets.
+To implement socket programming in Java, you can utilize the java.net package, which offers a collection of classes and methods specifically designed for creating and utilizing sockets.
 Here are the steps to implement a basic socket program in Java:

 How to create a Java Server Socket Program